Nuclear fusion–fission hybrid: History

+Description

 Fission basics

-Conventional fission power systems rely on a chain reaction of nuclear fission events that release a few neutrons that cause further fission events.
-By careful arrangement and the use of various absorber materials the system can be set in a balance of released and absorbed neutrons, known as criticality.
+Conventional fission power systems rely on a chain reaction of nuclear fission events that release two or three neutrons that cause further fission events.
+By careful arrangement and the use of various absorber materials, the system can be set in a balance of released and absorbed neutrons, known as criticality.

 Natural uranium is a mix of several isotopes, mainly a trace amount of 235U and over 99% 238U.
 When they undergo fission, both of these isotopes release fast neutrons with an energy distribution peaking around 1 to 2 MeV.
 This energy is too low to cause fission in 238U, which means it cannot sustain a chain reaction.
-235U will undergo fission when struck by neutrons of this energy, so it is possible for 235U to sustain a chain reaction.
+235U will undergo fission when struck by neutrons of this energy, so 235U sustains a chain reaction.
 There are too few 235U atoms in natural uranium to sustain a chain reaction, the atoms are spread out too far and the chance a neutron will hit one is too small.
 Chain reactions are accomplished by concentrating, or enriching, the fuel, increasing the amount of 235U to produce enriched uranium, while the leftover, now mostly 238U, is a waste product known as depleted uranium.
 235U will sustain a chain reaction if enriched to about 20% of the fuel mass.

 235U will undergo fission more easily if the neutrons are of lower energy, the so-called thermal neutrons.
 Neutrons can be slowed to thermal energies through collisions with a neutron moderator material, the easiest to use are the hydrogen atoms found in water.
 By placing the fission fuel in water, the probability that the neutrons will cause fission in another 235U is greatly increased, which means the level of enrichment needed to reach criticality is greatly reduced.
 This leads to the concept of reactor-grade enriched uranium, with the amount of 235U increased from just less than 1% in natural ore to between 3 and 5%, depending on the reactor design.
 This is in contrast to weapons-grade enrichment, which increases to the 235U to at least 20%, and more commonly, over 90%.

-In order to maintain criticality, the fuel has to retain that extra concentration of 235U.
+To maintain criticality, the fuel has to retain that extra concentration of 235U.
 A typical fission reactor burns off enough of the 235U to cause the reaction to stop over a period on the order of a few months.
-A combination of burnup of the 235U along with the creation of neutron absorbers, or poisons, as part of the fission process eventually results in the fuel mass not being able to maintain criticality.
-This burned up fuel has to be removed and replaced with fresh fuel.
+A combination of burnup of the 235U along with the creation of neutron absorbers, or poisons, as part of the fission process eventually results in the reactor not being able to maintain criticality.
+This burned-up fuel has to be removed and replaced with fresh fuel.
 The result is nuclear waste that is highly radioactive and filled with long-lived radionuclides that present a safety concern.